Mt. Gilead State Park is a lovely small park that is very secluded. The park is open all year around for people who like to relax.

 Check out this video from Mt.
 Gilead State Park Campsite:

-Park Hours are 6am until 11pm and this is daily.
-Visitors are also allowed to visit outside these hours, providing it is for legitimate recreational activities.
+Park Hours are 6 am until 11 pm and this is daily.
+Visitors can visit outside these hours, providing it is for legitimate recreational activities.

 Let's Visit Mt.
 Gilead State Park!

 Have you visited Mt.
 Gilead State Park?
 Did you join in with any of the activities they have to offer?
-We would LOVE to hear from you!
+We would love to hear from you!
+Leave a comment below and share your experience!

 If you enjoy visiting Ohio State Parks, allow us to showcase some of our favorites!
 Mary Jane Thurston State Park is well worth a visit!